vatnz-dev/sops/docs/changelog/updating-euroscope.md

     It is important that you back-up only those two files, as other files in the `/Settings/` folder would have changed.

-1. [Download the latest SkyLine Package from the VATNZ website](https://www.vatnz.net/airspace/sector_files/){ target=blank }.
+1. [Download the latest SkyLine Package from the VATNZ website](https://www.vatnz.net/airspace/sector_files/){ target=new }.
 This will download a file named "VATNZ-SKYLINE_xxyy", where `xx` is the year, and `yy` is the cycle.
 2. In Windows, open an explorer window for where your EuroScope files are stored.
 By default this is in the `Documents\EuroScope\` directory.
 3. Archive your current VATNZ SkyLine files, and drag the new files into the directory - making sure to follow the note above about preserving your settings.
 4. Open EuroScope.
 A dialogue will appear notifying you that the active sector file cannot be found. **Click No**.